How to Build a Deck Over Concrete Porch: A Comprehensive Guide

 Structural Assessment

 3. Check for Moisture: Moisture can weaken concrete over time.
-Use a moisture meter to detect any damp spots that might not be visible.
+Use a moisture meter to detect damp spots that might not be visible.

 Repair and Preparation

-• Level the Surface: Apply a self-leveling compound to any uneven areas to create a flat, stable base for your deck.
+• Level the Surface: Apply a self-leveling compound to uneven areas to create a flat, stable base for your deck.

 • Seal the Concrete: Apply a concrete sealer to protect against moisture and further deterioration.